For Project Whack a Mole I need a 32.768kHz crystal oscillator. I found this circuits on the Interwebs and gave it a try:

 Every resistor generates thermal noise.
 The biggest resistor I can see is the 330k in series with the input.
-A useful rule of thumb is every 50 ohm generates 1nVrms of noise per 1 Hz of bandwidth at room temperature.
+The Wikipedia entry on Johnson-Nyquist Noise gives the RMS noise voltage as sqrt(4*Kb*T*R*BW).
 So that’s our initial noise source.
 It’s value probably affects start up time.

 The bandwidth of a filter affects it’s delay.
 It takes some time for the band pass noise energy to pass through the crystal, get amplified, then be fed back once again for another lap.
 That sounds like exponential growth to me.
 We can describe the delay in terms of the filter time constant, Tau.
 Given the bandwidth BW we can find Tau = 1/(2*pi*BW) = 0.707 seconds.
 I suspect Tau would be affected by the filter shape factor so it’s an approximation for the crystal BPF.
 But engineers like approximations, as long as the rockets don’t blow up and bridges don’t fall down.